 Post-Impressionism Features in Bombay Progressive Artists’ Group

 Progressive Artists’ Group (PAG) was an answer to the existing Indian institutional structure of exhibitions in the mid-20th century.
-It was a collective primarily formed by Francis Newton Souza, Sayed Haider Raza, Krishnaji Howlaji Ara, Hari Ambadas Gade, Maqbool Fida Hussain and Sadanand Bakre.
-Later, Vasudeo Gaitonde, Krishen Khanna, Tyeb Mehta, Akbar Padamsee, among other popular Indian modern artists had joined.
+It was a collective primarily formed by Francis Newton Souza, Sayed Haider Raza, Krishnaji Howlaji Ara, Hari Ambadas Gade, Maqbool Fida Hussain, and Sadanand Bakre.
+Later, Vasudeo Gaitonde, Krishen Khanna, Tyeb Mehta, and Akbar Padamsee, among other popular Indian modern artists, joined.
 While unearthing their European influence, many PAG paintings reflect a range of Impressionism to Post-Impressionism features!
 Among them, a few listed below will impress the idea.

 Progressive Artists’ Group

-Progressive Artists’ Group was established, in 1947, in Bombay (now Mumbai).
+Progressive Artists’ Group was established in 1947 in Bombay (now Mumbai).
 The founding artists had not only experienced but also observed the stagnancy in artistic idioms of modern Indian art.
-PAG aimed to reform and remodel the methods of expression as well as exhibit them.
-As a step towards re-realizing the idea of experimentation, they looked to European modernism.
+PAG aimed to reform and remodel the methods of expression, as well as exhibit them.
+As a step towards re-realizing the idea of experimentation, they looked up to European modernism.
 Hence, the Indian diaspora of a few PAG artists brimmed with yearning and enthusiasm for learning the prevalent wave of modernism and wished to unlearn traditional redundancy.
 With artists moving out, the PAG disbanded in 1956.

 It’s all very well talking in metaphors about having one’s roots in one’s own country.
 But roots need water from clouds forming over distant seas; and from rivers having sources in different lands.